-Uterine rupture is a dangerous labor and delivery complication that carries a high rate of severe injury in the mother and fetus.
-Uterine rupture is when there is total disruption of all the layers of the uterus (womb).
+Uterine rupture is a dangerous labor and delivery complication that carries a high rate of severe injury to the mother and fetus.
+It occurs when there is total disruption of all the layers of the uterus (womb).
 This tear in the womb can cause the baby to spill out of the womb’s protective environment and into the mother’s abdomen.
 Whether or not this happens, a uterine rupture can cause severe harm to the mother due to extreme blood loss, and this blood loss can cause the baby to be deprived of oxygen-rich blood.
-The baby also can become oxygen deprived during a uterine rupture when the uterine tear occurs on or near the umbilical cord, which carries the oxygen-rich blood to the baby.
-If the cord is cut off from the baby, or if the placenta is cut off in such a way that its ability to supply oxygen to the baby through the cord is completely or partially stopped, the baby can become deprived of oxygen.
-Fetal oxygen deprivation can cause permanent brain damage in the baby, including cerebral palsy and hypoxic ischemic encephalopathy (HIE).
+The baby also can become oxygen deprived during a uterine rupture when the tear occurs on or near the umbilical cord.
+If the umbilical cord is affected, the supply of oxygenated blood to the baby will be disrupted.
+Fetal oxygen deprivation can cause permanent brain damage in the baby, including cerebral palsy and hypoxic-ischemic encephalopathy (HIE).
 To avoid permanent damage from uterine rupture, the baby typically must be delivered by emergency C-section.

 Preventing Uterine Rupture